abhinav-appstechy/Gym_Fitness_React_Redux_GraphQL_backend/README.md

 ## Run Command
 After cloning the repo, first type command - `npm i`.
-After that, type command - `npm run dev`.
+After that, type command - `npm start`.

 ## Requirements
 Before cloning the repo, make sure you have the latest Node version installed in your system